-People living in the Glossop area are NOT in the Hospital’s catchment area and are therefore asked to contact a local veterinary surgeon to find out if the practice takes part in the RSPCA’s Assisted Treatment scheme before booking an appointment.
+Alternatively, contact a local private veterinary practice to find out if they will accept the RSPCA’s Assisted Treatment vouchers before booking an appointment.

 In association with local veterinary surgeons the branch is able to offer financial assistance to people on means-tested benefits.

 Due to pressures on limited branch funds we are only able to offer help on bills over £40.00 to people in receipt of means tested benefits and the maximum we can offer towards your vet fees is £35: